Kurt Volker

 Kurt Douglas Volker (born December 27, 1964) is an American diplomat who served as George W. Bush's last U.S. Ambassador to NATO.
-Later he served as executive director of the McCain Institute for International Leadership and in a volunteer capacity as Donald J. Trump's U.S. Special Representative for Ukraine until his resignation on September 27, 2019.
+Later he served as executive director of the McCain Institute for International Leadership and in a volunteer capacity as Donald Trump's U.S. Special Representative for Ukraine until his resignation on September 27, 2019.

 Background

 Kurt Volker was born in 1964 in Hatboro, Pennsylvania, to Benjamin and Thelma (Rowdon) Volker.
 After graduating from Hatboro-Horsham Senior High School, Volker graduated from Temple University with a B.A. in International Affairs in 1984.
 He was awarded an M.A. in International Relations from The George Washington University Elliott School of International Affairs in 1987.

 Career

 Public service

 After a short tenure as a CIA analyst, in 1988, Volker joined the United States Department of State as a Foreign Service Officer in the United States Foreign Service.
 While in the Foreign Service, he served in various assignments overseas including London and Brussels, and the US Embassy in Budapest (1994–1997).
 Volker was special assistant to the United States special envoy for Bosnia negotiations, Richard Holbrooke.

 Volker served as a legislative fellow on the staff of Senator John McCain from 1997 to 1998.
-In 1998, he became first secretary of the US mission to NATO, and in 1999 he was sent to Deputy Director of NATO Secretary-General George Robertson's private office, serving in that position until 2001.
+In 1998, he became first secretary of the US mission to NATO, and in 1999 he was sent to deputy director of NATO Secretary-General George Robertson's private office, serving in that position until 2001.

 He then became acting director for European and Eurasian Affairs for the National Security Council.
 In that capacity he was in charge of US preparations for 2004 Istanbul summit of NATO members and the 2002 Prague summit.
 In July 2005, Volker became the Principal Deputy Assistant Secretary of State for European and Eurasian Affairs, serving in that position until he was appointed United States Permanent Representative to NATO in July 2008 by President George W. Bush.
 Volker served as Ambassador in that position from July 2, 2008, to May 15, 2009.